A Thief in the Night (film): Themes

-In the film, everyone must receive the Mark of the Beast on their forehead or right hand in order to buy or sell.
-The film's producers used three rows of a binary number six ("0110") to represent the number 666, an interpretation of Revelation 13:11-18.
+In the film, everyone must receive the mark of the beast on their forehead or right hand in order to buy or sell.
+Producers used three rows of a binary number six ("0110") to represent the number 666, an interpretation of Revelation 13:11-18.
+The locusts from Revelation 9 with human faces, ready for battle – to torment those without the seal of God – are represented in the film as attack helicopters, taken from Christian writer Hal Lindsey's understanding of the end times.